 - Expect to encounter on-snow vehicles like snowmobiles and snowcats, etc. Plan to yieldโฆ Are you really in that much of a hurry?

-- Sorry, no dogs permitted.
-But you can try cross country skiing inย Van Norden Meadowย with your favorite furball.ย
+- Sorry, no dogs permitted for uphill at the ski resort.
+But you can opt for cross country skiing inย Van Norden Meadowย with your favorite furball.
+A dog season pass is required and a limited number are sold each season.

 A Note about Safety from Patrol: